History and exam

 Retinal vascular changes are seen commonly in longstanding hypertension.

 Other diagnostic factors

-Rarely a presenting symptom, unless hypertension is acute or in setting of hypertensive urgency.
+Rarely a presenting symptom, unless hypertension is acute or in the setting of hypertensive urgency.

 Decreased visual acuity or floaters, papilloedema (rare).

 Suggests possible congestive heart failure or coronary artery disease.
 Dyspnoea may be an anginal equivalent, particularly in the setting of diabetes.

 Data from the Nurses' Health Study showed that a gain of 5 kg above weight at 18 years of age was associated with 60% higher risk of development of hypertension in middle age.
 A 4.5 mmHg increase in blood pressure has been associated with each 4.5 kg (10 lb) gain in weight.
 One systematic review found that risk of hypertension increased continuously with increasing body mass index (BMI), waist circumference, weight gain, and waist-to-hip and waist-to-height ratio.